astropy/astropy/docs/development/pd/contributing_documentation.rst

 Some other important things to know about the docs:

-* The pandas documentation consists of two parts: the docstrings in the code itself and the docs in this folder ``doc/``.
+* The astropy documentation consists of two parts: the docstrings in the code itself and the docs in this folder ``doc/``.

   The docstrings provide a clear explanation of the usage of the individual